rbisdorff/Digraph3/docSphinx/tutorial.rst

 On the *Costs* criterion, 9.5% of the performance differences are considered insignificant and 14.3% below the preference discrimination threshold (lines 6-7).
 On the qualitative *Comfort* criterion, we observe again 9.5% of insignificant performance differences (line 11).
 Due to the imprecision in the subjective grading, we notice here 28.6% of performance differences below the preference discrimination threshold (line 12).
 Furthermore, 100.0 - 90.5 = 9.5% of the performance differences are judged *considerably large* (line 13); 80% and more of satisfaction differences triggering in fact a veto situation.
 Same information is available for all the other criteria.

 A colorful comparison of all the performances is shown by the **heat map** statistics, illustrating the respective quantile class of each performance.
-As the set of potential alternatives is tiny, we choose here a classification into performance quintiles:
+As the set of potential alternatives is tiny, we choose here a classification into performance quintiles.

     >>> t.showHTMLPerformanceHeatmap(colorLevels=5)

 .. image:: officeChoiceHeatmap.png